Frood-for-Thought/Fitting-Most-Optimal-Constants-for-Bacterial-Chemotaxis-Equation/README.md

 ## Programs
 Each Folder has a file, "Program Info.txt", to describe all files and their uses in the project.
+For data Analysis the project used Python and its libraries (Pandas, Scipy, Numpy, Matplotlib, Plotly, Seaborn), and MATLAB For plotting the project used Jupyter Notebooks and Tableau.
+A description of how the files were used is also given in Process.

 ## Process
 ### Diffusion Folder